Generic Name: Norethindrone (Contraceptive) (nor ETH in drone)

 - If a dose is missed, check the package insert or call the doctor to find out what to do.
-If using Jencycla (norethindrone tablets (contraceptive)) to prevent pregnancy, another form of birth control may need to be used for some time to prevent pregnancy.
+If using Jencycla (norethindrone (contraceptive)) to prevent pregnancy, another form of birth control may need to be used for some time to prevent pregnancy.

 What are some side effects that I need to call my doctor about right away?